Venetian navy: Twelfth century to first half of the fifteenth century

-Second half of the fifteenth century to eighteenth century
+Alongside the naval squadrons that operated at sea, at least from the mid-13th century Venice began to deploy military fleets along the Po.
+Initially they consisted of a few units, six or seven scaule (small flat-bottomed boats), but during the wars against the duchy of Milan, during the war of Ferrara and up to the battle of Polesella in 1509, the Serenissima operated along the Po and on Lake Garda with real military fleets.
+In inland waters, the Venetians used galleons, a different type of vessel than the vessel of the same name used at sea.
+The galleons had a flat bottom, on average between 35 and 40 meters long, and were provided with fortified wooden structures along the sides.
+Their crew consisted of about fifty sailors, a few dozen crossbowmen and infantrymen and each ship was equipped with at least one bombard.
+Alongside the galleons, the Venetians also used galleys, which however proved to be unsuitable for river navigation.

+1453–1718

 A new chapter for Venice and the Venetian navy opened in 1453, with the Fall of Constantinople and the beginning in earnest of the Ottoman–Venetian wars, a centuries long confrontation with the Ottoman Empire.

 Faced with a constant threat to its maritime possessions, Venice had little choice but to maintain a standing fleet of dozens of galleys on a war footing in peacetime, bolstered in times of actual war by over a hundred galleys held in reserve.
 To oversee the efficient supply and administration of such a force required an extensive organisational effort, leading to the creation of the office of the Magistrato alla milizia da mar "commissioner of naval forces" responsible for the construction and maintenance of ships and cannon, provision of hardtack and other ship's stores, weapons and gunpowder, recruitment of crews and the management of finances.

 With the maturation of firearms technology, the previous Greek fire projectors were replaced with cannon positioned in the bow as chasers.
 This era saw the development of further ship types.